monitisexchange/Monitis-Linux-Scripts/M3v3/INSTALL.md

 Run this to fulfill most of them

- # apt-get install libxml-simple-perl libjson-perl libdate-manip-perl libsys-statistics-linux-perl libnet-telnet-perl libnet-ssh-perl libsnmp-perl libnet-snmp-perl
+ # apt-get install libxml-simple-perl libjson-perl libdate-manip-perl libsys-statistics-linux-perl libnet-telnet-perl libnet-ssh-perl libsnmp-perl libnet-snmp-perl libdbi-perl

 In addition to that, for some reason Net::SSH::Perl is not packaged by